Malix-Labs/awesome_atomic/README.md

 			- [Aurora](https://getaurora.dev/) - An Universal Blue OCI image focused on general and development use, based on [Fedora Kinoite](https://fedoraproject.org/atomic-desktops/kinoite/)
 			- [uCore](https://projectucore.io/) - An Universal Blue OCI image focused on server use, based on [Fedora CoreOS](https://fedoraproject.org/coreos/)
 - openSUSE Atomic
-	- [openSUSE MicroOS](https://microos.opensuse.org/) - An atomic variant of openSUSE for servers that serves as a base of openSUSE Kubic, a Container as a Service platform.
+	- [openSUSE MicroOS](https://microos.opensuse.org/) - An atomic variant of openSUSE for servers
 	- [openSUSE Aeon](https://aeondesktop.org) - An atomic variant of openSUSE with the GNOME desktop environment,featuring containers with Distrobox.
 	- [openSUSE Kalpa](https://en.opensuse.org/Portal:Kalpa) - An atomic variant of openSUSE with the KDE Plasma desktop environment,featuring containers with Distrobox.
 - [NixOS](https://nixos.org/) - a Linux distribution based on Nix package manager